Move to Granada FAQs

 Here are some of the most Frequently asked Questions and my replies to them.

 Finding an apartment before I arrive?

-From the End of August to beginning of October are very busy weeks and flats are quickly snapped up during this period.
+From the End of August to beginning of October are very busy weeks and flats are quickly rented during this period.
 I would not rent or agree to anything before actually getting here.
 You need to be here to get things done.
-If someone is arranging something online you many be paying higher fees that if you negotiate here on the ground.
+If someone you make arrangements online you will probably pay much more that if you negotiate here on the ground.

 Which area should I choose for Rental Accommodation?

 The most characterful areas of Granada are around the Albaicín.
 This is a beautiful quaint area but personally I find it is not very practical for daily life.
 The city centre of Granada and Realejo district may be more advisable and also has character too.
 These areas have shops, buses and taxis as well as all services.